What is Urban Growth?

 Urban growth, on the other hand, can take place without far-flung economic growth and it is not strictly influenced by extensive land area coverage.

 3. Infrastructural versus economic/commercial change

 Urban growth primarily happens when there is infrastructural development in terms of manufacturing, invention, housing, and new transport systems or routes that encourage the immigration of people into new urban spaces.

 Urbanization, on the other hand, is mainly influenced by increased commercial or economic activities within an area.
-The meaning of this is that urbanization is defined by the economic hub of an area.
-The more the economic, capital investments, and trade activities within an area; the more urbanized it becomes.
+The meaning of this is that the economic hub of an area defines urbanization.
+The more the economic, capital investments, and trade activities within an area, the more urbanized it becomes.